Accessibility

 Attitude is Everything improves Deaf and disabled people’s access to live music by working in partnership with audiences, artists and the music industry.
 To know more visit the Attitude is Everything website.

-Below are links to the relevant access information for the event.
 Please note that some of these documents will be updated as new details become available closer to the event date.
-In the meantime, we have provided last year’s versions for your reference.
+In the meantime, we have provided last year’s 2025 versions for your reference.
 We hope this helps you plan ahead with confidence and ease.
-Download our accessible information below to easily navigate some of our information or print at home to bring with you on the day:
+Whilst these may not contain accurate information for 2026, they do give you a clear indication of the level of support our Access Team aims to provide.

 The following are some key reasons why we need your registrations: